1111 Financial auditors and accountants

 - May act as a trustee in bankruptcy proceedings

 - May supervise and train articling students, other accountants or administrative technicians.

-- Chartered professional accountants, certified general accountants (CPA, CGA) and chartered professional accountants, certified management accountants (CPA, CMA) require a university degree
+- Certified general accountants and certified management accountants require a university degree

-and completion of an approved training program and several years of on-the-job training
+and Completion of a training program approved by the Society of Certified General Accountants or Society of Management Accountants and several years of on-the-job training

-- Auditors require education, training and recognition as indicated for chartered professional accountants, chartered accountants (CPA, CA), chartered professional accountants, certified general accountants (CPA, CGA) or chartered professional accountants, certified management accountants (CPA, CMA)
+- Auditors require education, training and recognition as indicated for chartered accountants, certified general accountants or certified management accountants

 - Auditors may require recognition by the Institute of Internal Auditors.